ReadMe vs Confluence (2026): API Docs vs Team Wiki — Which Do You Need?

 - Not designed for internal team wikis

-- Overkill if you do not have a public API
+- Overkill if you don't have a public API

 Side-by-Side Comparison